Is It Safe to Look, Just Look, at Spam?

 That’s the first of 837 lines of information in the raw message.
 You can see it starts with various notations about spam detection, where the message came from, and more.
 Eventually (perhaps halfway down), the actual message body is included as well.

 The good news here is that this, too, is safe to look at if you’re so inclined.
-As long as you don’t act on any of the URLs or email addresses you might find in the message source code, you’re fine.
+As long as you don’t act on any of the URLs or email addresses you find in the message source code, you’re fine.

 Do this

-For the most part there’s little reason to examine spam, but I get that we’re often curious.
+For the most part, there’s little reason to examine spam, but I get that we’re often curious.
 It’s safe to do as long as you follow the “don’ts” listed above.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.